jyscao/jyscao.github.io/content/posts/05_interface-1.md

 endfunction
 ```

-The above function gets the path to the actual cached file for the current
+So `s:loadFilesFromCache` first gets the path to the textfile cache for the
-project, ensures it's non-empty and is readable, then reads its contents into
+current project, ensures it's non-empty and is readable, then reads its
-the list `s:files`.
+contents into the script-local list `s:files`.

-To implement the approach described earlier, something along the lines of the
+To implement the approach just described, something along the lines of the
 following should work:

 ```viml